Load audio data

 Split one region into N regions of equal size

-Divide by a positive integer (this has nothing to do with silence-based tokenization):
+Divide by a positive integer (this is unrelated to silence-based tokenization!):

 import auditok